 - Desktop environment.
 You can’t interact with the graphical server directly.
 Instead you need software that can drive the server.
 This is called a desktop environment in Linux and there are plenty of options including KDE, Unity and Cinnamon.
 A desktop environment is usually bundled with a number of applications including file and web browsers plus a couple of games.

 - Applications.
 Obviously, the desktop environment which is bundled with your Linux OS or which you choose to install cannot cater for every application need, there are too many.
 Individual applications, however, can and there are thousands for Linux just like Windows and Apple’s OS X has thousands of applications.
 Most Linux distros have app stores which help you find and install apps, for example Ubuntu Software which comes with Ubuntu.

 It’s worth noting that Ubuntu’s application repository, the Ubuntu software centre, is a great place to look around for Linux applications, both free to use and paid to use.

-Why use Linux software
+Why use Linux software?

 Costs: you can save by using Linux software

-Linux equals freedom
+Open source: Linux equals freedom

 We mentioned open source earlier in this article.
 But what is open source?
 Simply put, any software that is open source follows a set of principles, which include:

-- No restrictions on distributing the software
+- There are no restrictions on distributing the software